DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

 ## Example 3

-Generate a .csv file that summarizes the traffic volume data for the current year, for an Edge organization.
+Generate a .csv file that summarizes the traffic volume data for the current year, for an Apigee organization.

 ```
  node ./trafficByApiSummarizer.js -n -o my-org-name